Different spectra of cosmic ray H, He and heavier nuclei escaping compact star clusters

 With these assumptions, we can estimate the spectra of $^3$He and $^4$He produced in a star cluster and the spectra at escape, to be considered as effective source spectra.
 We also compare the escape spectrum of $^3$He+$^4$He with that of protons.

 Upstream of the termination shock, $^4$He nuclei accelerated at the shock can diffuse a distance of order $D_1/\tilde u_1$ away, and this is also the region where the production of secondary $^3$He nuclei can take place.
-Since high energy particles can diffuse further away from the shock, more high energy $^3$He is also produced.
+Since high energy particles can diffuse further away from the shock, more high energy $^3$He is also produced, namely the injected spectrum of secondary $^3$He nuclei that reach the shock from upstream is harder than the spectrum of the parent $^4$He nuclei.
 The $^3$He nuclei produced upstream are automatically injected as non-thermal particles and get energized through diffusive shock acceleration, an effect reminiscent of what is expected for secondary electron-positron pairs at SNR shocks \cite[]{Blasi2009}.

 On the other hand, downstream of the shock the production of secondary nuclei can take place anywhere before reaching the free escape boundary.
 It is then clear that most $^3$He is produced downstream.
 In turn, $^3$He also undergoes spallation reactions downstream, which deplete its flux, especially at low energies where transport is dominated by advection.
 At the highest energies the escape from dowsntream is dominated by diffusion and these particles suffer less fragmentation.